-The TechWorks Campus is a 30-acre advanced manufacturing and biotechnology research, development and education center, and business and manufacturing cluster.
+The TechWorks Campus is a 30-acre advanced manufacturing research, development and education center, and commercial and manufacturing center.
 The campus is located in downtown Waterloo, Iowa adjacent to the John Deere drive train advanced manufacturing operations.
 The campus includes two historic former Deere manufacturing buildings; Tech I and Tech II.
 The Tech I building includes industrial manufacturing space, tech shop or ‘tinkers’ space, and incubator.
 It is also the location of the University of Northern Iowa's Metal Casting Center which features the ExOne 3D printer, the largest of its kind in North America.
 Tech II, also known as the Green@TechWorks, will include: the John Deere Regional Training Center, an internationally recognized business class hotel, fine dining establishment, Hawkeye Community College class rooms, office and conference space.
 The Green is designed to LEED standards and will utilize a mix of renewable energy systems.
 Land parcels are also available for development.
 The John Deere Waterloo & Tractor Museum is also located on the campus.

 Informing the Public and Educating the Industry

 To ensure a continued source of industry-knowledge workers, and keep the public up to date on the the latest technology and advancements in Advanced Manufacturing, the TechWorks Campus includes the following programs:

 The TechWorks serves as a well-connected focal point for Iowa Advanced Manufacturing Network Hub, for research and development.